CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab6.md

 ## Task 3: Getting more suggestions

+Learn how to get additional code suggestions from GitHub Copilot if the initial suggestions don't meet your needs.

 Sometimes, you may not want to use any of the initial suggestions.
 You can ask GitHub Copilot to return more.

 1. Remove the function you entered and type the following again: